- Course code: RPSY5030

 Here you can find the reading list for this course.

 Part of the literature will be available digitally, while other parts might only be available in paper format.
-Some of the literature will be available as compendiums, which you can find either on the link below or via Canvas.
+Some of the literature will be available as compendiums, which you can find via the course room in Canvas.

 You will automatically get access to literature that is available digitally when you are sitting at MF, otherwise you can get access by using Oria or by using "External access" in the library's list of databases.